uom-resquant/modelling_book/docs/08_logistic_regression.md

 For example, among all arrestees who received a harsher treatment, 37.33% are Black and 62.67% are White.
 Among all arrestees who were released with a summons, 62.67% are Black and 77.96% are White.

 This is of less substantial interest to us, as we are typically interested in assessing the distribution of the dependent variable across groups of the independent variable.
 If you include your dependent variable in the columns (which is not conventional), then you might want to compute column percentages.
 Pay very close attention to this.
-It is a very common mistake to interpret a cross tab the wrong way if you don't do as explained here.
+It is a very common mistake to interpret a crosstab the wrong way if you don't do it as explained here.

 To reiterate, there are two rules for producing and reading cross tabs the right way.
-The first rule for reading cross-tabulations is that **if your dependent variable is defining the rows, then you ask for the column percentages.
-If, on the other hand, you decided that you preferred to have your dependent variable define the columns (as seen here), then you would need to ask for the row percentages**.
+The first rule for reading cross-tabulations is that ** if your dependent variable defines the columns (as seen here), then you would need to ask for the row percentages.
+If, on the other hand, you decided that you preferred to have your dependent variable defining the rows, then you ask for the column percentages.**.
 Make sure you remember this.

 <br>
 </details>

-While the `table()` and `prop.table()` functions do everything we need, some other functions in `R` allow a better formatted inspection of cross-tabulations.
+While the `table()` and `prop.table()` functions do everything we need, some other functions in `R` allow a better-formatted inspection of cross-tabulations.
 For example, the `tbl_cross()` function from the `gtsummary` package provides a neat table with all the information we need.
 This is how it works.

 ```r